I Block Ads

 Growing up during the TV boom of the 1980s and 90s, I loved Advertisements.1 That was actually how one learned about new things.
 Advertisements (ads) are intended to let people know what they didn’t know and to reiterate if they might forget.

-Unfortunately, the digital world has skewed intentions to such a degree that ads are now targeted, trained, and tailored to the point that if you divert your attention a few fractions elsewhere, they will recalculate, recalibrate, and retarget to get back to you to think and believe in what they intend you to.
+The digital world has skewed intentions to such a degree that ads are now targeted, trained, and tailored to the point that if you divert your attention a few fractions elsewhere, they will recalculate, recalibrate, and retarget to get back to you to think and believe in what they intend you to.

 These days, it is impossible to read/view the actual content of most websites—they are filled with the landmines of ads.
 There is no way to have a normal decent web experience without an AdBlocker or a few of them.
 Someone rightly said, “Content” is an advertising term for whatever fills the space between all the ads.